LordRaydenMK/SuperheroesAndroid/README.md

 The view is tested in isolation using Paparazzi, by setting a ViewState and verifying the current image matches the golden images from the repo.

-There is also one E2E (black box) test using Maestro that tests both fragments + activity together.
+There is also one E2E (black box) test using Maestro that tests everything glued together.
+The test uses a test server using Wiremock.

 ## Acknowledgments